spack/spack/.github/ISSUE_TEMPLATE/build_error.md

 report please:*
 1. Title the issue "Installation issue: <name-of-the-package>".
 1. Provide the information required below.
-1. Clean the issue from the template instructions below when finished.
+1. Remove the template instructions before posting the issue.

 We encourage you to try, as much as possible, to reduce your problem to the minimal example that still reproduces the issue.
 That would help us a lot in fixing it quickly and effectively!